converge-io/taurus/README.md

-# Auth Resolver
+# Taurus

-This is an experimental authorisation resolver package which takes auth policies of the form `(subject, verb, object)` and a request of the same form, and returns a boolean `accept` or `deny` status.
+This is an experimental authorisation resolver package which takes auth policies of the form `(subject, verb, object)` and a request of a similar form, and returns a boolean `accept` or `deny` status.

 ## Roles and Actors

 This resolver is based on RBAC (role-based access control) and, as such, any actor wishing to gain permission must have a set of roles defined for it.
 Since the types of actors and the storage used to get them can vary from application to application, the resolver expects to receive a list of roles rather than a specific actor as part of the request.

 ## Policies and Requests

 Policies are of the form `(subject, verb, object)`, but more specifically `(role, action, resource)`.
 These are a set of rules which state that a given role has permission to perform some action on some resource, where both the action and resource are composed of `matchers`.
 These allow for things like wildcards and also specifiers.
 For example, the following policy would mean that the role `org-user` has data reading permissions on the specific organisation with ID `42`.

     (org-user, data:read, org/42)

 Wildcards make it possible to have a bit more flexibility.
 For example, the following policy would mean that the role `org-admin` has `create` permission on all users within the org `42`:

     (org-admin, user:create, org/42:user/*)

 Wildcards can also be used in actions as well as resources.
 This policy would mean that the `superuser` role has all `org` permissions within the organisation `42`:

     (superuser, org:*, org/42)